rdkcentral/mock-firebolt/docs/UserGroups.md

 If a User ID value is of the form "<userId>\~<groupName>\#<appId>" or "<userId>\#<appId>, the part after "#" is treated as the appId associated with the user.
 For example, in "123~A#netflix" netflix is the appId.

-Only one user can be associated with a paticular appId (for example, if 123#nteflix exist, 456#netflix can not exist).
+Only one user can be associated with an appId (for example, if 123#netflix exists, 456#netflix cannot exist).